vorobalek/autobackend/README.md

 }
 ```

-## Configuration of all features is detailed below
+## Feature Configuration

+All features are detailed in the sections below.

 ---

 # Database

-Currently supported relational databases (including in-memory) are:
+The following relational databases are currently supported (including in-memory):

 - SqlServer
 - Postgres